Railways to run 200 Non-AC trains daily from June 1; Online booking to start soon

 Goyal said that in relief for migrant workers stranded across the country, 200 special trains will be run and this number will later increase.

-In great relief for migrant workers, about 200 laborers special trains will be able to run today, and later these numbers will be increased on a large scale.
+In great relief for migrant workers, about 200 labourers special trains will be able to run today, and later these numbers will be increased on a large scale.

 The Railways said the move to start these 200 trains would be helpful for migrants who can avail these trains if they are unable to board the Shramik Special ones.